 Decided to enroll in a bachelor or master degree at HAN?
 Are you from a country outside the EU/EEA?
 Then you may qualify for a HAN scholarship.
-These are offered in collaboration with the Dutch Ministry of Education and Sciences.
-Other scholarships can be found via Study in Holland.
+These are offered in collaboration with the Dutch Ministry of Education, Culture and Science.

 Have you made outstanding achievements in your education and personal development?
 And are you a national of a country outside the EU/EEA?
-So you’re not from an EU country or Norway, Lichtenstein, Iceland or Switzerland?
 Then you’re a good candidate for one of the HAN scholarships below.
-You don't fit these requirements?
-You can always search for a scholarship on the Study in Holland Grantfinder.
+Don't meet these requirements?
+Then you might want to search for scholarships elsewhere.
+For example, with scholarship organizations in your own country or on the Study in Holland website.

 Scholarship Max. amount For whom?
-Orange Tulip € 12,500 Students from Brazil, China, Indonesia, Russia, India, South Korea, Mexico or Vietnam HAN Holland € 12,500 Students from another non-EU/EEA country Honors € 7,500 Non-EU/EEA students who didn’t get a scholarship in the 1st year
+Orange Tulip € 12,500 Students from Brazil, China, Indonesia, Russia, India, South Korea, Mexico, Vietnam or South Africa HAN Holland € 12,500 Students from another non-EU/EEA country Honors € 7,500 Non-EU/EEA students who didn’t get a scholarship in the 1st year

 Orange Tulip Scholarship and HAN Holland Scholarship

-Both these scholarships start with € 2,500 in the 1st year of study and € 2,500 at the start of your 2nd year of study.
+For both these scholarships you receive € 2,500 in the 1st semester and € 2,500 in the 2nd semester.

 - You are a national of a country outside the EU/EEA